xuandung38/cms-docs/installation.md

 ** - Run the first test with command `php artisan serve`.
 Open `http://localhost:8000`, you should see home page of Botble CMS. **

+* If you need sample data, you can import it from `database.sql`*

-**- Botble should run on a virtual host.
+** Botble should run on a virtual host.
 Create a virtual host like cms.local to run Botble CMS.
 Follow these steps to see how to config virtual host: [Setup virtual host](/cms/3.4/virtualhost).**

 <a name="note"></a>
 ## Note